fbpx Skip to Content

 This is why the question “what are you up to” matters, at least generally speaking.

-Now, let’s dive a couple of miles deeper to understand its meaning, function, and usage in English.
+Now, let’s dig a few miles deeper to understand its meaning, function, and usage in English.

 The context in which to use “What are you up to?”